madsaintis/Vlingo/README.md

-hi everyone project translating anything to whatever you want
+hi everyone project translating anything to whatever you want but using chatgpt.
+I know it is lame wkwkkw